solana-foundation/solana-improvement-documents/proposals/0148-stake-program-move-instructions.md

 ## Detailed Design

+For clarity of terminology inside this specification:

+* An "active" stake is in a `Stake` state with nonzero delegation, 100% of which is effective stake.
+There is no activating or deactivating stake.
+* An "inactive" stake is in an `Initialized` or `Stake` state.
+There is no effective, activating, or deactivating stake.
+* Any stake account with any amount of activating or deactivating stake is said to be in a "transient" state.

 ### `MoveStake`

 `MoveStake` requires 5 accounts:

-* Source stake account
-* Destination stake account
-* Clock
-* Stake history
+0. Source stake account: Writable, owned by the stake program
+1. Destination stake account: Writable, owned by the stake program
+2. Clock: Read-only, with the fixed address `SysvarC1ock11111111111111111111111111111111`
+3. Stake history: Read-only, with the fixed address `SysvarStakeHistory1111111111111111111111111`
-* Stake account authority
+4. Stake account authority: Read-only signer

-`MoveStake` requires 1 argument:
+`MoveStake` instruction data is 12 bytes, containing:

+* `0x10 0x00 0x00 0x00`, a fixed-value four-byte little-endian unsigned integer
+acting as the instruction discriminator
-* `amount`, a `u64` indicating the quantity of lamports to move
+* `amount`, an unaligned eight-byte little-endian unsigned integer indicating the quantity of lamports to move

 `MoveStake` aborts the transaction when:

 * `amount` is 0
+* Source or destination are not writable
+* Source or destination are not owned by the stake program
 * Source and destination have the same address
-* Source and destination do not have identical `Authorized` and `Lockup`
+* Source and destination do not have identical `Authorized`
+* If `Lockup` is in force, source and destination do not have identical `Lockup`
 * The stake account authority is not the `Staker` on both accounts
 * The stake account authority is not a signer
+* Source data length is not equal to the current version of `StakeState`
 * Destination data length is not equal to the current version of `StakeState`
-* Source is not fully active (100% of delegation is effective)
+* Source is not active
-* Destination is neither fully active nor fully inactive (initialized or deactivated)
+* Destination is neither active nor inactive
 * If destination is active, source and destination are not delegated to the same vote account
-* Moving `amount` stake would bring source below minimum delegation
+* Moving `amount` stake would leave source with a nonzero amount of stake less than the minimum delegation
 * Moving `amount` stake would fail to bring destination up to minimum delegation

 If all of these conditions hold, then:

 * Delegation and lamports on source are debited `amount`
 * Delegation and lamports on destination are credited `amount`
+* If `amount` constitutes the full delegation on the source, source is reset to an `Initialized` state
-* If destination is inactive, it is set to active with the same `Stake` as source, aside from delegation amount
+* If destination is inactive, destination becomes active with the same `Stake` as source, aside from delegation amount
+* TODO precisely define changes to `credits_observed`

 ### `MoveLamports`

-Accounts and arguments are identical to the above.
+`MoveLamports` requires 5 accounts:

+0. Source stake account: Writable, owned by the stake program
+1. Destination stake account: Writable, owned by the stake program
+2. Clock: Read-only, with the fixed address `SysvarC1ock11111111111111111111111111111111`
+3. Stake history: Read-only, with the fixed address `SysvarStakeHistory1111111111111111111111111`
+4. Stake account authority: Read-only signer

+`MoveLamports` instruction data is 12 bytes, containing:

+* `0x11 0x00 0x00 0x00`, a fixed-value four-byte little-endian unsigned integer
+acting as the instruction discriminator
+* `amount`, an unaligned eight-byte little-endian unsigned integer indicating the quantity of lamports to move

 `MoveLamports` aborts the transaction when:

 * `amount` is 0
+* Source or destination are not writable
+* Source or destination are not owned by the stake program
 * Source and destination have the same address
-* Source and destination do not have identical `Authorized` and `Lockup`
+* Source and destination do not have identical `Authorized`
+* If `Lockup` is in force, source and destination do not have identical `Lockup`
 * The stake account authority is not the `Staker` on both accounts
 * The stake account authority is not a signer
-* Source is neither fully active nor fully inactive
+* Source is neither active nor inactive
-* Destination is neither fully active nor fully inactive
+* Destination is neither active nor inactive
-* `amount` exceeds source `lamports - stake - rent_exempt_reserve`
+* `amount` exceeds source `lamports - effective_stake - rent_exempt_reserve`

 If all of these conditions hold, then: